 Operate in a manner that demonstrates strong integrity

 The level of risk appetite that the CellMark Group is willing to accept in relation to UK taxation is consistent with its overall objective of achieving certainty in the Group’s tax affairs, which is approved and communicated by CMAB’s Board of Directors.
 This also defines how we approach tax management and the mitigation of our tax risks.
-Our tax control framework ensures that ongoing compliance is achieved by managing tax processes with the implementation of appropriate policies, procedures and controls.
-Our central Compliance Manager as well as our Local MDs are skilled and educated in order to meet the CellMark Group’s tax responsibilities.
-In particular, we strive to meet our obligations of paying the relevant cash taxes due, and ensuring accurate and timely reporting and submissions of our tax returns.
-Every day, our customers, employees and stakeholders expect us to keep our promises and meet their expectations.
+Our tax control framework ensures that ongoing compliance is achieved by managing tax processes with the implementation of appropriate policies, procedures, and controls.
+Our Local MDs are skilled and educated in order to meet the CellMark Group’s tax responsibilities.
+In particular, we strive to meet our obligations of paying the relevant cash taxes due and ensuring accurate and timely reporting and submissions of our tax returns.
+Every day, our customers, employees, and stakeholders expect us to keep our promises and meet their expectations.